araobp/api-server/server/README.md

 ## Authentication with client cert

-This implementation partly support authentication with client cert, just for a testing purpose.
+This implementation partly support authentication with client cert, just for a testing purpose: GET '/client/certtest'.

 A real API server MUST implement such authentication for all the REST API pathes.